Congratulations, college graduates! You’ve just completed an important milestone in your life.

 6. Keep up with your payments

-And if you miss a due date or the account becomes delinquent, you could be hit with late penalties and a rather large ding to your credit score.
+If you miss a due date or the account becomes delinquent, you could be hit with late penalties and a ding to your credit score.

 8. Steer clear of more student loans